lfelker/osm_sidewalk_staging/README.md

 	- pip3 install git+git://github.com/AccessMap/crossify/tree/crossify_new.git
 	- pip3 install git+git://github.com/AccessMap/sidewalkify

-	- This package needs to be installed with the first method since we want to insatall it's sub backage.
+	- This package needs to be installed with the first method since we want to install it's subpackage.
 	- https://github.com/AccessMap/accessmap-database-bootup/tree/master/
-	- for this final package we need to download a sub folder of accessmap-database-bootup called data_manager so the pip command will be pip3 install [path to downloaded reop]/data_manager
+	- for this final package we need to download a sub folder of accessmap-database-bootup called data_manager so the pip command will be pip3 install [path to downloaded repo]/data_manager
-- download all remaing used packages with pip.
+- download all remaing packages with pip.
 The latest versions used are specified in requirements.txt. command is pip3 install -r requirements.txt
 - run with python 3

-if you get an error about libspatialindex, you need to 'brew install spatialindex' then run
+if you get an error about libspatialindex, you need to `brew install spatialindex` then run

 # Basic Workflow
 ## input required:
-- streets center line data set with sidewalk left and right data
+- streets centerline data set with sidewalk left and right data
 - sources.json file in source_json_examples folder edited to have appropriate parameter information

 ## input optional:
-- bondary of data to stage like a nighborhood to stage
+- bondary of data to stage such as a neighborhood

 ## output:
 - osm.xml files split into tasks (by intersection or block) to be uploaded to Open Sidewalks tasking manager tasks.opensidewalks.com